maxio-com/ab-java-sdk/doc/controllers/webhooks.md

 # Replay Webhooks

-Posting to the replay endpoint does not immediately resend the webhooks.
-They are added to a queue and will be sent as soon as possible, depending on available system resources.

-You may submit an array of up to 1000 webhook IDs to replay in the request.
+Replays webhooks.
+Posting to this endpoint does not immediately resend the webhooks.
+They are added to a queue and sent as soon as possible, depending on available system resources.
+You can submit an array of up to 1000 webhook IDs in the replay request.

 ```java
 ReplayWebhooksResponse replayWebhooks(